zeljkoobrenovic/grounded-architecture/_site/manuscript/2022-03-03-data-platform.markdown

 {pagebreak}

 A> **KEY POINTS:**
-A> * Lightweight Architectural Analytics serves as a medium to create a complete, up-to-date picture of critical elements of the organization's technology landscapes.
+A> * **Lightweight Architectural Analytics** creates **a complete, up-to-date picture** of critical elements of the organization's technology landscape.
-A> * Such analytics provides an architecture-centric view of data about a technology landscape based on source code analyses, public cloud billing reports, vibrancy reports, or incident tickets.
+A> * Such analytics provides **an architecture-centric view of data** based on source code analyses, cloud billing reports, vibrancy reports, and incident tickets.
-A> * To facilitate the creation of Lightweight Architectural Analytics, I have been creating open-source tools that can help you obtain valuable architectural insights from data sources, such as source code repositories.
-Check out open-source [architecture dashboard examples](https://zeljkoobrenovic.github.io/grounded-architecture-dashboard-examples/) and [Sokrates](https://sokrates.dev).
+A> * To facilitate **Lightweight Architectural Analytics**, I have been creating **open-source tools** that help derive architectural insights from data sources such as source code repositories.
+Check out [architecture dashboard examples](https://zeljkoobrenovic.github.io/grounded-architecture-dashboard-examples/) and [Sokrates](https://sokrates.dev).

 A> *"If we have data, let's look at data.
 If all we have are opinions, let's go with mine."* -— Jim Barksdale

-In every organization where I have built an architecture practice, I have **strongly—some might say obsessively—emphasized the importance of data**.
-One of the first steps I take is to establish a **Lightweight Architectural Analytics** capability (Figure 1).
-This step is crucial for obtaining a **comprehensive and up-to-date view of the organization’s technology landscape**.
+In large organizations, architecture often suffers from a simple problem: people make important decisions with only a partial view of reality.
+They rely on memory, anecdotes, local spreadsheets, outdated documentation, or whichever team happens to speak the loudest.
+That is a weak foundation for guiding complex technology landscapes.

+That is why one of my first steps in building an architecture practice is to establish **Lightweight Architectural Analytics** (Figure 1).
+In practice, this means I prioritize getting a good grip on reality before I try to accelerate other aspects of the architecture practice.
+If architects want to influence decisions at scale, they first need a current, shared, and credible picture of the technology landscape.
+They need to see where complexity is growing, where costs are rising, where risks are accumulating, and where teams are struggling.

+Only after that foundation is in place does it make sense to scale broader architectural work more aggressively.
+Without a reliable view of reality, activities such as governance, strategic planning, standards setting, or transformation support can become detached from the actual system and the actual organization.
+Data does not solve those problems on its own, but it helps ensure that the rest of the practice is anchored in something real.

+The point is not to replace judgment with dashboards.
+The point is to give judgment something stronger to stand on.
+Grounded Architecture starts with data because architecture becomes fragile when it depends only on opinion, heroic memory, and manual reporting.

 ![](assets/images/model-data.png)
 ***Figure 1:** Grounded Architecture Framework — Lightweight Architectural Analytics*

-## Why I Start With Data:
+## Why I Start with Data

-Manual documentation simply does not scale.
-It becomes outdated quickly and requires excessive effort to maintain.
-In contrast, **data is scalable, repeatable, and reliable**.
-When executed correctly, data serves as the **foundation for effective and consistent architectural decision-making**.
+Manual documentation does not scale well.
+It goes stale quickly, depends heavily on discipline, and consumes time that most teams do not have.
+Data is not automatically better, but it is far easier to refresh, compare, and reuse.
+When it is curated properly, it becomes a much stronger basis for architectural judgment.

 ### The Good News: You Already Have the Data

-The good news? **Most large organizations already possess ample data.** It is just scattered across various tools, teams, and formats.
+Most large organizations already have a large amount of useful data.
+The real problem is not absence but fragmentation across tools, teams, and formats.

 With the right combination of:

-* **Automation** (to collect and maintain data)
+* **Automation** to collect and refresh data
-* **Curation** (to clean and contextualize the data),
+* **Curation** to clean, interpret, and contextualize it

-...you can unlock valuable architectural insights far more easily than you might expect.
+...you can unlock architectural insight far faster than most teams expect.

 ### Why "Lightweight"?

-I use the term **lightweight** intentionally.
-This approach does not involve purchasing expensive software or establishing a massive data warehouse from day one.
-Instead, it is about:
+I use the term **lightweight** deliberately.
+This approach does not begin with an expensive platform program.
+It begins with:

 * **Starting small and simple**
 * Using **open-source or low-cost tools**
-* Focusing on **what’s actionable rather than just what’s impressive**
+* Focusing on **what is actionable rather than what is merely impressive**

-You can derive real value using a handful of smart scripts, well-designed dashboards, and a willingness to experiment.
-The goal is to **obtain just enough structure and visibility** to facilitate better decisions—without creating a new bureaucracy.
+A handful of scripts, clear dashboards, and a willingness to experiment can already create meaningful value.
+The goal is to **introduce just enough structure and visibility** to support better decisions without creating a new bureaucracy.

-This section will explore how Lightweight Architectural Analytics works in practice:

-* What data is useful
-* How to collect it
-* How to visualize and share it
-* And how to use it to drive alignment, reduce waste, and support effective architecture at scale
+This section looks at what data is useful, how to collect it, how to share it, and how to use it to reduce waste and improve alignment at scale.

-If architecture involves guiding complex systems through change, then data is the **compass** that helps keep us oriented in the right direction.
+If architecture is about guiding complex systems through change, then good data is one of the most practical orientation tools available.

 ## Examples of Lightweight Architectural Analytics Tools

-To clarify what I mean by **Lightweight Architectural Analytics**, I will share some concrete examples from my recent work.
-These tools are part of a modular dashboard we have developed and extensively used at **AVIV Group**.
+To make the idea concrete, I will share examples from recent work.
+These tools were part of a modular dashboard we developed and used extensively at **AVIV Group**.

 ![](assets/images/apps.png)**Figure 2:** *Start page of the architecture analytics dashboard used at AVIV Group.*

-I typically implement **Lightweight Architectural Analytics** as a **collection of focused data applications** aggregated into a simple dashboard.
-These tools are built on top of **existing organizational data** and provide accessible insights with minimal setup and maintenance.
+I usually implement **Lightweight Architectural Analytics** as a **collection of focused data applications** gathered into a simple dashboard.
+These tools sit on top of **existing organizational data** and provide accessible insight with limited setup and maintenance.

-Each application draws from one or more of the following **data streams**, which are often readily available in large organizations:
+Each application typically draws from one or more of the following **data streams**, which are often already available in large organizations:

 ![](assets/images/figures/architecture-dashboard-data-sources.png)**Figure 3:** *Overview of core data sources powering the architecture dashboard.*